-Is there a Halo on PC?
-It’s been a very quiet few years for fans of the Halo series on PC, with only a couple of major announcements and releases in the past decade: Halo Wars 2 and the reveal of Halo Infinite and Halo MCC for PC.
+Is there a new Halo on PC?
+It had been a very quiet few years for fans of the Halo series on PC, with only a couple of major announcements and releases in the past decade to tide them over – Halo Wars 2 and the reveal of Halo Infinite and Halo Master Chief Collection for PC.
+Now that these Halo games have started coming out, however, things are looking up.

 What about the state of Halo on PC right now, though?
 Can you play the first Halo on computer?
 And how many Halo games are on PC?
 To help you suss out the scene we’ve assembled a handy FAQ for Halo PC fans looking to get their fix of Master Chief sooner rather than later.

-The next Halo game is coming to PC, but if you’re looking for something you can play right now then your only options are the Halo Wars games.
+The next Halo game is coming to PC, but if you’re looking for something you can play right now then your only options are the previously mentioned Halo MCC games or the Halo Wars games.
 You can buy the first Halo Wars on Steam or the Microsoft Store, while Halo Wars 2 can only be bought from the latter.

 However, there are some other options depending on how eager you are.
 The easiest is to get the Halo 5: Forge Bundle, which is free from the Microsoft Store.
 This gives you access to the Forge map editor for Halo 5 – intended for Xbox owners – Which has a custom match feature, allowing you to play Halo 5 multiplayer maps on PC with your friends.